lukasz-kkk/Colonium/README.md

 Territories: At the beginning of the game, each player is assigned a home territory.
 You can recognize your territories by their unique color.

 Expansion: You can choose to expand your empire by capturing adjacent territories that are not controlled by any player.
-To capture a territory, grag your army from your territory.
+To capture a territory, drag your army from your territory.
 If successful, the territory will become a part of your empire.

 Upgrades: Upgrades can enhance your territories manpower, increase your income, or upgrade your army speed production.
 Spend your money wisely to gain an advantage over your opponents.